bbcmicrobit/micropython/docs/index.rst

 and API documentation for developers (check out the index on the left).
 We hope you enjoy developing for the BBC micro:bit using MicroPython.

+If you're a new programmer, teacher or unsure where to start, begin with the tutorials.

 .. image:: comic.png

 To get involved with the community subscribe to the microbit@python.org